Accurate 3D Object Detection using Energy-Based Models: Experiments

 \subsection{Analysis of Learned Distribution}

 For 3DOD from LiDAR point clouds, it can be inherently difficult to correctly predict the heading angle $\phi$ of a 3D bounding box $y$ (\ref{eq:y_def}).
-This is because it often is difficult, when only given a point cloud, to distinguish between two otherwise identical cars which are heading in opposite directions.
+This is because it is often difficult, when only given a point cloud, to distinguish between two otherwise identical cars which are heading in opposite directions.
 The true distribution $p(y|x)$ will thus often have two distinct modes, one at the true heading angle $\phi$ and one at $\phi + \pi$.
-In Fig.~\ref{fig:viz_angle}, we visualize $f_\theta(x, y) \in \mathbb{R}$ as a function of $\Delta\phi$ when a predicted 3D bounding box $y$ is rotated $\Delta\phi$ rad, demonstrating that our trained EBM $p(y|x;\theta)$ does indeed capture this inherent multi-modality in $p(y|x)$.
+In Figure~\ref{fig:viz_angle}, we visualize $f_\theta(x, y) \in \mathbb{R}$ as a function of $\Delta\phi$ when a predicted 3D bounding box $y$ is rotated $\Delta\phi$ rad, demonstrating that our trained EBM $p(y|x;\theta)$ does indeed capture this inherent multi-modality in the true $p(y|x)$.
+Future directions include investigating if the trained EBM $p(y|x;\theta)$ could be used to construct accurate estimates of prediction uncertainty, or provide other useful insights.

-\section{CONCLUSION}
+\section{Conclusion}

 We applied conditional EBMs $p(y | x; \theta)$ to the task of 3D bounding box regression, thus extending the recent EBM-based regression approach from 2D to 3D object detection.
 By designing a differentiable pooling operator for 3D bounding boxes, we could integrate a conditional EBM $p(y | x; \theta)$ into the state-of-the-art 3D object detector SA-SSD.
-On the KITTI dataset, our approach consistently outperformed the SA-SSD baseline across all 3DOD metrics.
+On the KITTI dataset, our approach consistently outperformed the SA-SSD baseline across all 3DOD metrics, and achieved highly competitive performance also compared to other state-of-the-art methods.
 By demonstrating the potential of EBM-based regression for highly accurate 3DOD, we hope that our work will encourage the research community to further explore the application of EBMs to 3DOD and other important regression tasks.